 In a nation that has declared war against sexual predators, an Internet sex crimes conviction can have damaging effects on one’s life.
 Aside from the looming threat of a long prison sentence, the social stigmas that surround sex crimes can cause a person to be a social outcast.
 Internet sex crimes may consist of the following behaviors:

-These crimes are charged as felonies in the state of Texas.
+These types of crimes are charged as felonies in the state of Texas.
 If you have been accused of committing sex crimes online, speak with an Internet sex crimes lawyer today and learn about your rights.

 Internet sex crime convictions are punished severely in Texas.
 A person who is found guilty faces a minimum prison sentence of two years.
 Those who are convicted of serious sex crimes may face up to $10,000 in fines and a maximum prison sentence of 99 years.
 Once he is released from confinement, a convicted criminal may have a hard time finding gainful employment.